spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ![A screenshot showing the VMs registered with Palette automatically. ](/tutorials/edge/clusters_edge_deploy-cluster_edge-hosts.png)

 The automatic registration fails if the three Edge hosts are not displayed in the list.
-In that case, you can manually register by clicking on the **Add Edge Hosts** button, and paste the Edge host ID returned after provisioning the VMs in the last step.
-Repeat the host registration process of each of the three VMs.
+In that case, you can manually register hosts by clicking the **Add Edge Hosts** button and pasting the Edge host ID.
+If you need help, the detailed instructions are available in the [Register Edge Host](/clusters/edge/site-deployment/site-installation/edge-host-registration) guide.
+Repeat this host registration process for each of the three VMs.
 <br />

 # Deploy a Cluster